efredericks/CloudAppsDev/_posts/8-Security.md

 ## Lab

 You'll be completing your first Qwiklabs Quest!
 This comprises 8 separate labs that takes you through the various facets of security and IAM.
-For this one, simply submit the screenshots requested on Blackboard (note that I'll be checking completion reports in Qwiklabs as well).
+For this one, simply run through the Quest and I'll check the completion reports.

 > [Qwiklabs Quest - Security and Identity Fundamentals [40 credits]](https://www.qwiklabs.com/quests/40)